 And then we haven’t talked yet about all the listening stats which require a bunch of data, too.

-So I’m not saying it’s impossible but it does seem damn difficult :slight_smile: Here, too, I doubt it’d be the priority for anyone in the currently active volunteers.
+So I’m not saying it’s impossible but it does seem damn difficult Here, too, I doubt it’d be the priority for anyone in the currently active volunteers.